PhyloGrok/VCFplots/README.md

 QC plot

-- Visualize viable strains for the experiment considering genomic range to the reference genome of respective bacterium.
+- Visualize viable strains for the experiment considering genomic range to the reference genome of the respective bacterium.

 <h2>Plots</h2>
-hi Chewie

 <h2>Results</h2>

 <h2>Acknowledgements</h2>